-Many kids are going stir crazy as families across the country are under quarantine—and teens are no exception.
+Many kids are going stir crazy as families across the country continue to social distance —and teens are no exception.
 Most of my clients are teen girls, so I reached out to them for suggestions on how to spend this time at home.
 Here are 20 creative ideas for teens:

 Set a goal.
 Master a new yoga pose, improve your mile time or try a new online workout.
 The YMCA of San Diego County is currently offering free virtual memberships which includes free online workouts and a fitness tracker.

 Create a list of books or poetry to read while staying in.

 Poems, short stories, or personal accounts of this unique time.

 Learn new creative ways to do your makeup and hair.

 Group videos chats are a great way to stay connected!

 Choose your favorite tunes for studying, working out, running, or relaxing.